Stamp exchange 2014

 If you are interested in exchanging stamps with me, you have come to the right place.
-Over the last 3+ years, I’ve made over 380 successful stamp exchanges (view archives for 2010, 2011 and 2012) using this blog.
-Anyone can participate this stamp exchange of mine, however there are a set of rules that all participants MUST agree to follow.
-PLEASE, READ THE BELOW RULES THOROUGHLY – IT WILL TAKE ROUGHLY TEN MINUTES OF YOUR TIME.
+Over the last 4+ years, I’ve made over 450 successful stamp exchanges (view archives for 2010, 2011, 2012, and 2013) using this blog.
+Anyone can participate, but there is a specific set of practices and rules that all participants MUST agree to follow.

 The rules of exchange

-If you want something faster (like Priority mail, delivery in 4-10 working days) or more secure (like Registered letter, or Registered and signed delivery), then be prepared to pay any extra costs using PayPal.
-I take no responsibility if the exchange letters (or their contents) get lost or stolen in transit.
+First, and most importantly, I take no responsibility if the exchange lots (or their contents) get lost or stolen in transit.
 Fortunately this has occurred only few times and almost exclusively with exchange lots traveling from Finland to India.

 - the value of stamps you are sending for exchange is less than $20.
 Please do notice that the customs limit includes also stamps used to pay postage.
 So if the postage of letter/parcel is $5, then the value of contents MUST be $15 or less.